Vikybu/Adaction_front/README.md

 # adaction_front

-Creation of the front-end part of the application Adaction.
+Creation of the frontend part of the application Adaction.

 Adaction is an association that raises awareness about litter collection (cigarette butts, plastic packaging, etc.).